-Options Rules

-Options 7 Pricing Schedule
+Options Rules Options 7 Pricing Schedule

 Section 5.
-Legal & Regulatory

-The ORF is currently \$0.0014 per contract side.
-As of February 1, 202[2]3, the ORF shall be \$0.001[4]3 per contract side.
+Legal & Regulatory [The ORF is currently \$0.0014 per contract side.]As of [February]August 1, 2023, the ORF shall be \$0.001[3]2 per contract side.
 The Options Regulatory Fee ("ORF") is assessed by GEMX to each GEMX Member for options transactions cleared by The Options Clearing Corporation ("OCC") in the customer range where: (1) the execution occurs on GEMX or (2) the execution occurs on another exchange and is cleared by a GEMX Member.
-The ORF is collected by OCC on behalf of GEMX from (1) GEMX clearing members for all customer transactions they clear or (2) non-members for all customer transactions they clear or GEMX uses reports from OCC when assessing and collecting ORF.
+The ORF is collected by OCC on behalf of GEMX from (1) GEMX clearing members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear or (2) non-members for all customer transactions they clear of GEMX.
+GEMX uses reports from OCC when assessing and collecting ORF.
 The Exchange will notify Members via an Options Trader Alert of any change in the amount of the fee at least 30 calendar days prior to the effective date of the change.